Due: Tuesday, October 13

 for the training and test data are also provided in separate files.
 The

-training and test data contain a row for each term in the vocabulary and a
+training and test data are on term x document format, containing a row for each term in the vocabulary and a

 column for each document.
 The values in the table represent raw term

-frequencies.
-The data has already been preprocessed to extract terms, remove
+occurence counts.
+The data has already been preprocessed to extract tokens, remove

-stop words and perform stemming (so, the vocabulary contains stems not full
+stop words and perform stemming (so, the terms in the vocabulary are stems not full

 terms).
 Please be sure to read the readme.txt file in the